artemiscapari/IR2-TOMT/README.md

 :param test_size: number of positive samples of the test set
 :param train_eval_size: number of positive samples of the training set to evaluate on
 :param evals_per_epoch: number of times the evaluation is performed per epoch
+:param freeze: if True, weights of pre-trained model are frozen
 """
 ```